ElekJTT/cs257/webapp/readme.txt

 - The song page does not yet display the correct song information
 - The side bar on the home page does not have working links
 - The default selectors for year and artists do not work, users have to chose an option for it to work
-- The data is has a bug in how it was working so some songs which have the same name as other songs or made made the top 100 list two different years are not properly displayed.